Specifix5/mikushare/README.md

 Take a look at `.env.example` in the root folder of the project.
 Those are all the available environment variables you can use

-This project can run as is or you can (and should) let nginx (or any other proxy servers) serve the files for you.
+This project can run as is or you can (and should) [let nginx (or any other proxy servers)](#using-a-web-server-like-nginx) serve the files for you.

-If you're pointing the `UPLOADS_DIRECTORY` to something like `/var/www/` make sure you have `chmod` the folder accordingly to allow bun to read and write, otherwise it will get a permission denied error.
+If you're pointing the `UPLOADS_DIRECTORY` to something like `/var/mikushare` make sure you have `chmod` the folder accordingly to allow bun to read and write, otherwise it will get a permission denied error.

-### IMPORTANT Note
+> [!IMPORTANT]
+>

-- If you don't use any web servers that serves on a seperate path (e.g /uploads/), **proper OpenGraph embedding is not supported as bun will serve the file directly from shortlinks**
+> - If you don't use any web servers that serves on a seperate path (e.g /uploads/), **proper OpenGraph embedding is not supported as bun will serve the file directly from shortlinks**
-- It is recommended that if you are setting this up with a web server like nginx, you should add seperate location blocks for `/uploads/` and `/uploads/temp/`, so you can control the cache control headers seperately (e.g temp files get 1 hour TTL, etc.)
+> - It is recommended that if you are setting this up [with a web server like nginx](#using-a-web-server-like-nginx), you should add seperate location blocks for `/uploads/` and `/uploads/temp/`, so you can control the cache control headers seperately (e.g temp files get 1 hour TTL, etc.)

 ## Before you run the project